JasonLee-cp-zz/Escape-Room/README.md

 !!!
 Game Info !!!

-    -> Collect as many as items possible with FEWER paths/Ammo/Bombs
+    -> Collect as many as items possible with FEWER paths/Ammo/Bombs and get to the destination !!!

     <Before Game>